 Mission Statement

-Slow Down In Town is a community awareness campaign in Darien that seeks to promote pedestrian and bicycle safety by raising awareness of and promoting respect for all users of our roadways.
+Slow Down In Town is a community awareness campaign that seeks to promote pedestrian and bicycle safety by raising awareness of and promoting respect for all users of our roadways.
 Through education and publicity about safe road sharing, we hope to eliminate pedestrian and cycling accidents in our town.

 Slow Down In Darien